Published: December 21, 2021

 Location: Griffin Halls of Evolving Planet

 Quetzalcoatlus (ket-zal-co-AHT-lus) is a giant pterosaur from Texas, with wings that stretched 35 feet across.
 You’ll spot one soaring over Stanley Field Hall near Máximo the Titanosaur.
-A second life-sized model, about as tall as a giraffe, is seated near the entrance of Evolving Planet.
+A second life-sized model, about as tall as a giraffe, is currently in the Searle Family Lounge, on the north balcony overlooking Stanley Field Hall.
 Those are the most obvious pterosaurs in the Museum, but we have a whole flock.

 Quetzalcoatlus is not only the biggest of our three pterosaur species on display, but it also lived the latest in time.
 These flying reptiles likely coexisted with T. rex at the very end of the Cretaceous, about 67 million years ago.
 Along with non-avian dinosaurs, pterosaurs went extinct during the end-Cretaceous mass extinction.